FAQ - Part 1:

 Absolutely!
 If its been a while since you've sailed and you would like to brush up on your sailing skills with the aid of a professional captain, you may hire one for the first day or two of your charter.
 Current cost is $200.00 per day plus meals for an instructional skipper.
 Remember that your captain will need somewhere to sleep if you plan to have him aboard for more than one day ... or you may choose to stay at an anchorage convenient to the captain's home so he may sleep ashore.

 It is common practice to tip your crew between 10 to 15% of the charter fee based upon services rendered.
 If you are unhappy with the service received ... tip or don't tip accordingly.
 In any case, please make sure that the charter company or your yacht charter broker is aware of your satisfaction or dissatisfaction with any crew members.

 The most serious and sometimes deadly bareboating accidents often take place when traveling in your dinghy.
 PLEASE use common sense and:

 Other common bareboating accidents are rookie mistakes that are easily preventable:

 Very Common Problems:

 Docking requires that you get the feel for the boat your are driving and how it handles.
 Finding the perfect balance between too quickly and too slowly and under all weather and wind conditions is where the *art of docking* comes in.
 It takes practice.
 There is no quick cure for lack of experience, but these tips on docking from Boat Safe should help!

-You should be aware that as the charter guest, you are financially responsible for any damage caused by you up to the limit stated on your charter contract.
-Most companies offer yacht insurance which further reduces your liability to anywhere between $300.00 and $1,000.00 (average) per incident.
+You should be aware that as the charter guest, you are financially responsible for any damage or loss of equipment up to the limit stated on your charter contract.
+Most companies offer yacht insurance which further reduces your liability to anywhere between $400.00 and $1,000.00 (average) per incident.